 Friday, October 27, 2017, Delhi:

 Arrive in Indira Gandhi International Airport in the evening.
-Traditional welcome to India with marigold garlands and transfer to Claridges - New Delhi’s heritage luxury hotel for overnight.
+Traditional welcome to India with marigold garlands and transfer to Claridges - New Delhi’s heritage luxury hotel for dinner and overnight.

 Saturday, October 28, 2017, Delhi: